sunpy/ndcube/README.rst

    $ git push origin branch-name

 where ``branch-name`` is the name of the branch you're working on.
+Then

-Then from your github account you can request your changes to be merged to the main repo.
+the main repo.
 For more information on on git version control, github, and issuing pull requests, see `SunPy's version control guide`_.